menu

 • Read time 4 Mins Read

 Given the large and growing number of cyber attacks that exploit software vulnerabilities, vulnerability management is critical.
-A variety of unintended consequences can result from misjudging the severity of an existing vulnerability.
+Misjudging the severity of an existing vulnerability can result in various unintended consequences.

 Legal battles, financial losses, and reputational damage are all possible outcomes for a business.
 To combat today's modern cyber security challenges, it's critical to have a vulnerability management program in place.

 As a company introduces new technology to the organization, the data and information must be secured.
-The additional level of risk has been seen recently among big corporations, interfering with their day to day operations.
+Recently, big corporations have experienced an additional level of risk, which interferes with their day-to-day operations.
 Specialists rely on the Common Vulnerability Scoring System (CVSS) for complete information security.

 The Common Vulnerability Scoring System offers a procedure to assess the level of vulnerability the software possesses.
 Most cybersecurity professionals use the CVSS base score as a major factor to examine the severity of any weakness in the system.